History of The Pilots

 Ice Time and Scheduling

-The Pilots practice on Tuesdays (9:45 pm to 11:15 pm) and Wednesdays (8:45 pm to 10:00 pm) including dry land training.
+The Pilots practice on Tuesdays (9:45 pm to 11:15 pm) and Wednesdays (8:45 pm to 10:00 pm).
 We play an average of two games per week with our home game Friday 7:30 pm.
 All away games are within an hour travel from Abbotsford.
 Players are responsible for their own travel to games.

 The Pilots will provide all outer equipment including pants, gloves and helmets.
 All under equipment is the responsibility of the player.
 Players provide their own sticks.
 Pilots also have their own skate sharpener.